AlasDiablo/Recycling-Factory/README.md

 # About Recycling Factory

-Recycling Factory is a mod that wants to give a second life to block and item that have no utily or available in big quantity.
+Recycling Factory is a mod that aims to give a second life to blocks and items that have no use or are available in large quantities.
-To do this we take inpiration from IC2 Scrap Box and remake it with more loot and with mods integration in the future.
+We are taking inspiration from the IC2 Scrap Box and redesigning it with more loot and future mod integration.

 ## What's in the Mod

-For now, we have a block called Trash Can, this block works like a composter, but you can put anything in it. and you have a 15% chance of filling a level. and after 7 levels you get a scrap.
+For now, we have a block called Trash Can, this block works like a composter, but you can put anything in it.
+And you have a 15% chance of filling a level, and after 7 levels you get a scrap.

-The scrap can be used to make a Basic Scrap Box, when used with a right click or a dispenser it will drop a random item.
+The scrap can be used to make a Basic Scrap Box, which will drop a random item when right-clicked or used from a dispenser.

 We also propose 3 other tier to the Scrap Box: